 The second engineering feature I find particularly fascinating in this tower is located at the crown in its mechanical section, right at the top of the central core connected to those outrigger trusses we talked about earlier.
 Inside the top of the core is a 50,000 gallon water tank used to supply the building’s fire suppression system.
 The tank is made from modular fiberglass panels reinforced with a structural steel frame — according to DCI, these panels make the tank lightweight, easier to construct, and provide better resistance against corrosion over materials like reinforced concrete.

 But this particular tank’s pulling double duty as a tuned liquid damper — also known as a “slosh tank” — that absorbs a certain portion of the energy placed upon the building from heavy winds that might otherwise cause it to sway beyond the comfort level of its occupants.
 It’s the same principle behind the better-known tuned mass damper that uses the weight of a large concrete block or other heavy object to compensate for sway in the same manner.

 Without the damper, under high winds people might notice the motion of the building — it could even make them seasick!
 Of course, since the tank’s contents might be needed at any time for the tower’s fire suppression system, it being full is actually not a critical feature — structurally, the building would be completely fine if it were drained, though the occupants might not feel so great.

 Though the building is downtown Austin’s tallest at the moment, new challengers are already on the horizon.
-As towers around the world get taller, these structures will demand increasingly clever solutions from the engineers behind the scenes — and for now, the Independent might be the smartest building in town.
+As our skyline gets taller, these structures will demand increasingly clever solutions from the engineers behind the scenes — and for now, the Independent might be the smartest building in town.